-Sessions will resume in Fall 2021.
+Sessions are back!
 To access recordings of previous lessons, click here!